oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_net-color_spec_0.2.md

 '|' separated and surrounded capabilities: - NCP \_NET\_COLOR\_PROFILES
 - NCT \_NET\_COLOR\_TARGET - NCM \_NET\_COLOR\_MANAGEMENT - NCR
 \_NET\_COLOR\_REGIONS - V0.3 indicates version compliance to the
-\_ICC\_Profile in X spec The fourth section contains the server name identifier.
+\_ICC\_Profile in X spec The fourth section contains the servers name identifier.

 As of this specification the third section must contain NCR and the